ionox0/comparative_rater_tool/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `tsc --build --watch`

+Make sure to have the typescript compiler installed to convert all TSX files to JS

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**